NathanSoo99/comp6447-fuzzer/writeup.md

 - inserting delimiters (for various file types)
 - using long inputs to break programs.

 There is an allocated average of 60s per binary.
 Our fuzzer divides this time equally between all binaries, and if a binary takes less than average time to be fuzzed, allocates more time to the other binaries.
-Consider if the first binary fuzzed takes an extensive amount of time to test and exceeds the 60s limit, but the subsequent binaries all fall under 60s.

 # How to run the fuzzer
 ```